Herberger Theater Center: History

 The Herberger Theater Center (HTC) was conceived as a pivotal piece in the redevelopment and revitalization of downtown Phoenix in 1989.
-It was named for the founder of the Herberger's department store.
-HTC is home to several theater companies that host a variety of performance art, from dance to improv to theater, with local and national touring companies performing.
+It was named for the founder of the Herberger's department store, G. Robert Herberger.
+HTC is home to several theater companies that host a variety of performance art, from dance, to improv, to theater, with local and national touring companies performing.
 Plays and musicals dominate the schedule, but Arizona Opera and Ballet Arizona have also performed here.

 Facility and programs

-Located in downtown Phoenix, this theatre is one of the valley's best performing arts venues.
+Located in downtown Phoenix, this theatre is one of the valley's performing arts venues.
 Its large, yet intimate space allows for a close-up performance, rather than a binocular one.
 The newly remodeled theater center is located at 222 E Monroe, and is home to six resident theater companies: Arizona Theatre Company and Center Dance Ensemble, iTheatre Collaborative, Arizona Broadway Theatre, Arizona Opera, Childsplay as well as playing intermittent host to other reputable ensembles such as Valley Youth Theatre, Arizona Jewish Theatre Company, and Teatro Bravo.

 Since its opening, the Herberger Theater Center has remained true to its original mission, by driving the cultural and educational development of the greater Phoenix area.
 The Center Stage at the Herberger seats 800, Stage West seats 320 and the Performance Outreach Theater (Kax Stage) seats 120 in a versatile 'black box' space.
 More than 40 different performances hit the stage annually at the Herberger Theater Center.
 Every year, the theater hosts 175,000 patrons and 30,000 school children.
-The Herberger Theater Center also produces its own Lunch Time Theater series which are weekday one act matinees featuring local up and coming theater companies in their Kax Stage.
+The Herberger Theater Center also produces its own Lunch Time Theater series, which are weekday one act matinees featuring local up and coming theater companies in their Kax Stage.

 One of the most innovative aspects of HTC is The Lunch Time Theater program, on the Kax stage.
 Several weekdays each week, this program showcases the work of young, emerging theater companies for one-act plays lasting 30–45 minutes.

 To round out the inviting beauty of the center, visitors can view the works of Arizona artists in the Upper Steele Pavilion.
 Quarterly exhibits showcase Arizona artists.